Skip to main content

 • Generic descriptions that could apply to anyone

-• Excessive jargon or legalese
+• Excessive jargon or technical language

 • Outdated information

-Step 4: Save Your Changes
+Step 4: Save and Submit

-1. Review your bio for spelling and clarity
+1. Review your bio for spelling and clarity.

-2. Click Publish Draft at the top of the page
+2. Click Publish Draft at the top of the page.

-3. Your listing will be submitted for review
+3. Your listing will be submitted for review.

 Important Notes

-• Name and Bio are required—your listing cannot be submitted without them
+• Name and Bio are required—your listing cannot be submitted without them.

-• The Preview button shows only your HeritageWeb.com version
+• The Preview button shows only your HeritageWeb.com version.

 FAQs

-What's the ideal bio length?
-Aim for 150-300 words.
+Aim for 150–300 words.
 Long enough to tell your story, short enough to keep attention.
 Visitors scan quickly—lead with your strongest points.

-Should I write in first person or third person?
 Either works, but first person ("I specialize in...") often feels more personal and approachable.
 Third person ("Dr. Smith specializes in...") can feel more formal.
+Choose what fits your professional style.

-Can I include my credentials and certifications?
-Yes.
-Mention degrees, certifications, and relevant credentials.
-However, detailed license information belongs in the Licenses section where it can be verified.
+Yes, mention degrees, certifications, and relevant credentials.
+However, detailed license information belongs in the Licenses & Certifications section where it can be verified against official databases.

 Did this answer your question?